-Here’s a summary post of all the ocean theme learning activities we have done for our Ocean Shelf.
+Here's a summary post of all the ocean theme learning activities we have done for our Ocean Shelf.
 To learn about how we do home learning at home with our shelf, I encourage you to read our How HTS Works page first.
-To know why we love a themed learning shelf, check out this page.
+And here's why we love a themed learning shelf!

 Ocean Theme Learning Shelf

 - Pinterest Idea Board: [theme] OCEAN/UNDER THE SEA

 - Focus Book: Wish for a Fish: All About Sea Creatures by Bonnie Worth, The Usborne Big Book of Big Sea Creatures by Minna Lacey and Fabiano Fiorin, The Snail and the Whale by Julia Donaldson and Axel Scheffler

 This learning shelf and the activities are created for children of ages 1.5 years old to 6 years old.
 My son was 5 years old and my daughter was 2 years 8 months when I made this learning shelf for them.

 All the activities have been categorized into the six main learning areas (language, numeracy, motor skills, discovery of the world, arts & creative expression, social & emotional development) that I am focusing on for my children.

 Ocean Theme Learning Activities for Toddlers (1.5 to 3 Years Old)